Natalia Poklonskaya: Religion

-In April 2022, the Moscow Times reported that Poklonskaya had labelled the Russian invasion of Ukraine as a "catastrophe".
-In a video address to an international forum she said, "People are dying, houses and entire cities are destroyed leaving millions of refugees.
-Bodies and souls are mutilated.
-My heart is bursting with pain.
-My two native countries are killing each other, that's not what I wanted then and it's not what I want now."

-Also in April 2022, she had told a popular YouTube blogger that Ukraine's society has "changed" in the eight years since the beginning of the war in Donbas with pro-Russian separatists and that Ukrainians "would not greet Russia with flowers."

-Later that month Poklonskaya also criticized the Z military symbol as used by the Russian invasion force.
-After doing this she received an immediate response from Rossotrudnichestvo head Yevgeny Primakov who claimed that the letters Z and V are "symbols of the very liberation of Ukraine from the obvious evil of terrorists and bandits."
-She also proposed investigating the Bucha massacre as a war crime, called reports about US biological laboratories in Ukraine “fantasy” and stated that she did not consider Ukraine a Nazi state.

-According to the Moscow Times Poklonskaya's break with Russia's official line that the Russian invasion of Ukraine is a "special military operation" to "de-Nazify and demilitarize Ukraine" was practically unheard of for a sitting official.
+In February 2017, Poklonskaya led a campaign to block the release of the film Matilda portrayal of the affair between Tsar Nicholas II (who has been canonized by the Russian Orthodox Church) and the ballerina Matilda Kshesinskaya.

+In 2024, journalist and TV and radio host Sergei Mardan, reported that Poklonskaya identifies as a pagan, having apostatized from the Orthodox faith.
+However, she denied it.

 Other details

 According to the declaration published on the website of the Prosecutor's Office of the Republic of Crimea, Poklonskaya has an apartment of 116.6 m^{2} in use, and her income for 2014 amounted to 1.926 million rubles.
 According to the declaration published by the Central Election Commission in 2016, Poklonskaya’s income for 2015 amounted to 2.3 million rubles.
 From 1 January to 31 December 2016, Poklonskaya’s income, according to the declaration published on the website of the State Duma of the Russian Federation, amounted to 2.6 million rubles; for 2017, income increased noticeably and amounted to more than 4.5 million rubles; for 2018, income amounted to 4,736,578.30 rubles.
-She also owns a land plot for individual housing construction of 1014 +/-11 m².
+She also owns a land plot for individual housing construction of 1014 ±11 m².